bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 ### 👩‍👩‍👧‍👦 Using Multiple Makefiles

-- There are two approaches to using multiple `makefiles` in a project
+- Once a project grows sufficiently large, having all of your build process logic included in one `Makefile` is too unwieldy.
+- Make has a few affordances for using multiple `makefiles` in a project, and include mechanism for importing the rules from one makefile and a mechanism for executing other makefiles.
-- **Including `makefiles`**
+- Including `makefiles`:
   - It is possible to include the rules from another `makefile` in your project by using the `include` directive.
   - Conceptually, you can imagine that calling the `include` directive expands all of the content of the included `makefiles` directly into your `Makefile` where the `include` directive is.
+  - This can be useful if your project has shared variables that every `makefile` should use, or if your `makefile` includes a lot of boilerplate.
+  - Some tools will process your source files and extract the appropriate make rules from them.
+The include mechanism allows you to incorporated those generated make rules into your build process dynamically.
+  - The syntax for including other makefiles in your current makefile is as follows:

 ```
 include some_makefile.mk some_other_makefile.mk
 ```

-- This can be useful if your project has shared variables that every `makefile` should use, or if your `makefile` includes a lot of boilerplate.

 - **Recursively calling `makefiles`**

   - You can invoke `make` in a recipe in your current `makefile` by calling `$(MAKE)`.
-  - Invoking this command is the same as calling `make` on the command line:
+  - Invoking this command is the same as calling `make` on the command line.
+  - This is a useful pattern when you want to have makefiles in subdirectories of your project that are responsible for executing the build of those files.
+  - Many projects have one simple `Makefile` at the top level of their project directory.
+This makefile is responsible for recursively executing make in those subdirectories.
+  - That kind of setup might look like this:

 ```
-subsystem:
+executable:
+  cd src/ && $(make)

+tests:
+  cd tests && $(make)

+docs:
-  cd subdir && $(MAKE)
+  cd documentation && $(make)
 ```

 - By default, when you invoke `make` recursively in this way, no information from your current `Makefile` is communicated to the recursively run `Makefile`.